Professional or Skilled Tradesperson

 Don't the changes make it easier for skilled professionals to leave the province?

 Labour mobility exists to facilitate the free movement of workers across jurisdictions, but the final choice is always up to the individual worker.
 The ability to work in any province in Canada is seen by many as an aspect of citizenship that should be available to all workers.
-While it may become easier for workers to move out of a province, it will also be easier for a province to attract new workers and for all workers to have greater access to opportunites.
+While it may become easier for workers to move out of a province, it will also be easier for a province to attract new workers and for all workers to have greater access to opportunities.

 What impact will labour mobility have on maintaining standards?